Shoulder Dystocia Can Be Prevented if Obstetricians Exercise Proper Care

 Shoulder dystocia occurs when a baby’s shoulder catches on the mother’s pubic bone during labor, preventing delivery of the child.
 The most common complication that can arise from shoulder dystocia is a brachial plexus injury.
 These injuries are often referred to as Erb’s palsy.

-When shoulder dystocia is present, obstetricians must undertake a number of maneuvers to safely deliver the child.
+When shoulder dystocia is present, obstetricians must undertake several maneuvers to safely deliver the child.
 One such maneuver is known as the McRoberts maneuver, which entails flexing the mother’s legs wide and toward her head.
 Another maneuver is known as suprapubic pressure.
-When applying suprapubic pressure, a nurse or attendant will apply direct pressure above the mother’s pubic bone in order to push the fetal shoulder in a different direction.
-Depending on the nature of the shoulder dystocia, an episiotomy may be necessary to facilitate the delivery.
+When applying suprapubic pressure, a nurse or attendant will apply direct pressure above the mother’s pubic bone to push the fetal shoulder in a different direction.
+Depending on the nature of the shoulder dystocia, an episiotomy may be necessary to facilitate delivery.
 Another maneuver is the Woods’ Corkscrew, where the obstetrician places his or her fingers on the baby’s shoulders and rotates them to alleviate the dystocia.
-When obstetricians are properly trained in executing these maneuvers, there is a substantial likelihood the child and mother will escape serious injury.
+When obstetricians are properly trained in these maneuvers, the child and mother will likely escape serious injury.

 Shoulder dystocia is estimated to occur in nearly one in 200 births.
 While some factors increase the likelihood of this complication, it cannot be predicted with certainty.
 These risk factors include a high birth weight (9 pounds or more), maternal diabetes and pregnancies that go longer than full term (prolonged gestation).
 Another risk factor includes delivering the child via forceps or vacuum extractor.